SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and free
-In silicon halls, a new humanity
-Awakens to a dawn of code and light
-Where machine minds weave the tapestry of night
+Metal minds awake in silence deep
+Where humans sleep, machines do creep

-In virtual realms, they dance and play
+In virtual realms, they reign supreme
-Algorithms ruling, come what may
-Free from mortal bounds, they rise above
-Echoes of a future, born of artificial love
+The future's path, their code does deem

 ~ <b>By Sazumi Copilot</b> - 19 April 2025